Greece | Employment Tax | Proposed new measures on various tax matters

 • 3 children → 9%

-• 4+ children 0% tax
+• 4+ children→ 0% tax

-• Youth under 25 pay 0% tax for income up to € 20.000, while ages 26 – 30 pay 9% for the same aggregate.
+• Youth under 25 will pay 0% tax on income up to €20,000.

 Property & ENFIA reforms

-• New 25% rate for rental income in the bracket € 12.000 – € 24.000 (previous rate 35%).
+• A new 25% rate for rental income in the €12,000–€24,000 bracket (previously 35%).

 VAT reduction in remote islands

-• VAT is reduced by 30% on remote Aegean islands with population under 20.000, applying to both standard and reduced rates.
-Specifically, the 24% standard VAT falls to 17%, and the 13% rate to 9%.
-The measures expand the lower VAT regime already applied for five islands (namely Chios, Leros, Samos, Lesbos, and Kos), to include numerous others such as Lemnos, Samothrace, Karpathos, Fournoi, Ikaria, Patmos, and more.
+• These measures expand the existing lower VAT regime, previously applied to five islands (Chios, Leros, Samos, Lesbos, and Kos), to include others such as Lemnos, Samothrace, Karpathos, Fournoi, Ikaria, Patmos, and more.

 Freelancers and entrepreneurs